DBI

 Can live regional trainings be offered if folks cannot afford to fly to a site?

 Unfortunately, due to budget constraints, there will only be 5 onsite trainings during the course of this grant.
+Most of the work will be conducted online but the onsite component will take place in one of the urban areas with a higher concentration of DeafBlind individuals.
 Because of budget limitations, there will be an expectation that participants can travel to the onsite trainings.

 How will people be involved in leadership?